jrkosinski/SCSecAudit/list.md

 ## DelegateCall
 **Issue: DelegateCall** The EVM currently offers three opcodes for calling to another contract: CALL, CALLCODE, and [DELEGATECALL](https://eips.ethereum.org/EIPS/eip-7).
 The latter is unique in that, as contract A calls into contract B, the logic of contract B is executed on the _state and memory context of contract A_.
 When misused it can inadvertently expose sensitive data or logic of contract A, to contract B. While _delegatecall_ in itself is not inherently 'insecure' per se, its context-preserving nature can lead to misunderstandings that can in turn lead to vulnerabilities.
-It's been the basis of many known major vulnerabilities.
+It can open up subtle vulnerabilities that are easy to miss.
+It's been the basis of many known major attacks.

 **Simple Example:** [DelegateCallExample](https://github.com/jrkosinski/SCSecAudit/tree/main/DelegateCallExample)